Sea changes: The fairytale Gothic of mermaids, selkies, and enchanted hybrids of ocean and river

 Hark! now I hear them,—ding-dong, bell.(The Tempest, I. 2.
 400–07)

-Fabulous, enchanted beings, hybridly human and other, populate the bodies of water of myth and folklore, whether oceans, rivers, and lakes or their boundaries.
+Fabulous, enchanted beings, hybridly human and other, populate the expanses of water of myth and folklore, whether oceans, rivers, and lakes or their boundaries.
 Such locations swarm with merfolk, nereids and other water nymphs, nixies, merrows, selkies, finfolk, kelpies, rusalkas.
 We want also, however, to give attention to and arouse discussion around their non-European counterparts: Mami Wata (West Africa), yawkyawk (Australia), iara (Brazil), ningyo (Japan), mondao (Zimbabwe), siyokoy (Philippines) and many more.
 All these beings are often alluring, frequently dangerous.

-In the West, oceanic beings take the form of merfolk, haunting our shores and luring humans into the depths.
+In the West, oceanic beings take the form of merfolk, haunting our seas and luring humans into the depths.
 Rivers and lakes swim with nymphs, nixies, kelpies, and more.
 In regions such as the Shetlands and Orkneys selkies – hybrids between seal and human – are found on the shorelines.

 The fluidity of water itself mirrors the tendency for such beings to be themselves shifting and protean; their hybridity through metamorphosis is dynamic.
 It suggests the quality of those who are both terrestrial and aquatic, those conscious beings embodied in a fluid medium, the substance from wherein life itself originates.